Best AI Tools for Students in 2026: Study Faster, Write Better, Learn More

 Anki with AI Assistance

-Anki is a spaced repetition flashcard system.
+Anki is a spaced repetition flashcard system that has been around for years.
 AI can help generate flashcards from lecture notes or reading summaries, making it faster to build effective study decks.
+The key is spaced repetition: reviewing material at increasing intervals to move it into long-term memory.

 Best for: Medical students, language learners, and anyone who needs to memorize large amounts of factual information.